Liao Yu-cheng: Professional career

 In his first career season, Liao pitched only one game: three innings earning two runs.
 The Elephants were ready to release Liao; and the Bears were ready to claim him however the 2005 manager convinced the team to keep Liao; he thought that Liao could be an excellent pitcher and just needed a chance.

 In the 2006 season, the pitching coach made Liao a starting pitcher.

 On May 10, 2007 Liao got his first career win in CPBL.

 In the 2008 CPBL season, he gained the ERA Championship Award and the Most Progressive Award.
 Liao later participated in the 2009 World Baseball Classic and showed up in the Round 1 Pool A match between Chinese Taipei and South Korea, the eventual runner-up.
 He was allowed one point in his 3-inning pitching and his performance was praised by South Korean manager Kim In-Sik.

 After the 2009 Taiwan Series Liao came under investigation for game fixing allegations.
-On January 6, 2010, Liao confessed to the Banciao District Prosecutors' Office that in 2007 when he was a minor player with only NT$55,000 (ca. USD$1,700) monthly salary, he accepted NT$600,000 (ca. USD$18,500) from gamblers and pitched one game for them.
+On January 6, 2010, Liao confessed to the Banciao District Prosecutors' Office that in 2007 when he was a minor player with only NT$55,000 (ca. US$1,700) monthly salary, he accepted NT$600,000 (ca. US$18,500) from gamblers and pitched one game for them.
 Liao also insisted that it was his only game-fixing activity throughout his career and because he later felt deeply uneasy for it, he donated NT$300,000 to local charitable organizations.
 As a result, Liao was expelled by the Brother Elephants, ending his short baseball career.

 As of September 2010, Liao coaches in a club baseball team in his hometown of Taoyuan County.